 The first rule of any marketing campaign seems like a given, but we still can’t stress it enough: follow the law and protect your reputation.
 It’s important to familiarize yourself with the current guidelines in place, and always, always get permission to text your customers (and make it easy for them to opt out).
 We know you don’t have time to be a kickass entrepreneur and a policy expert, so Privy Text has baked in compliance measures, which means you don’t need to worry about scary fines or penalties as a result of your text campaign.

 So how do you encourage your customers to opt in to receive your texts?
 One great option is to have them fill out a pop-up form on your website with a checkbox to give permission to receive texts, like this example from Jax & Bones, which wins with their cute doggo, streamlined form, and clear offer:

 You want to build trust early by letting your customers know what types of messages to expect from your brand and how frequently they will receive them.
 Always give your customers an easy out if they no longer want to receive messages.

-Here's a great example of a message I received from Bed Bath & Beyond works because it sets expectations for when I will receive my first offer and how frequently they’ll text me.
+Here's a great example of a message I received from Bed Bath & Beyond.
+This message works because it sets expectations for when I will receive my first offer and how frequently they’ll text me.
 They also make it easy for me to stop messages or get help if I decide that I’m no longer interested (however, I will always be interested because I would live at Bed Bath & Beyond if they’d let me).

 2. Less is more